Dalitz-plot decomposition for the $e^+ e^- \to J/\psi \, \pi \, \pi \, (K \bar{K})$ and $e^+ e^- \to h_c \, \pi \, \pi$ processes: Numerical test

 \section{Numerical test}

-Using Eqs. (\ref{eq:2}), (\ref{eq:cross_section_polarized}) and (\ref{eq:cross_section_polarized_2}) for the DPD in the polarized case, and a dispersive treatment for the $\pi\pi(K\bar{K})$ final state interaction (see Eqs. (\ref{eq:FSI_pipi_2}) and (\ref{eq:FSI_KK})), in this section, we present a minimal simultaneous fit to the $J/\psi \, \pi^{\pm}$, $\pi^+\pi^-$, and $K^+K^-$ invariant mass distributions of the $e^+ e^- \to J/\psi \, \pi^+ \, \pi^- \, (K^+K^-)$ process as measured by BESIII \cite{BESIII:2017bua,BESIII:2022joj}.
-Since we are not fitting the full Dalitz plot data sample with efficiency corrections at this stage, we have limited our analysis to the dominant S-wave contribution, which captures the main dynamics of the process and demonstrates the power of this approach.
+Using Eqs. (\ref{eq:3}) and (\ref{eq:cross_section_polarized}) for the DPD in the unpolarized $2 \to 3$ case, and a dispersive treatment for the $\pi\pi(K\bar{K})$ final state interaction (see Eqs. (\ref{eq:FSI_pipi_2}) and (\ref{eq:FSI_KK})), in this section, we present a minimal simultaneous fit to the $J/\psi \, \pi^{\pm}$, $\pi^+\pi^-$, and $K^+K^-$ invariant mass distributions of the $e^+ e^- \to J/\psi \, \pi^+ \, \pi^- \, (K^+K^-)$ process as measured by BESIII \cite{BESIII:2017bua,BESIII:2022joj}.
+Since we are not fitting the full Dalitz plot data sample with efficiency corrections at this stage, we have limited our analysis to the dominant S-wave contribution in all channels, which captures the main dynamics of the process and demonstrates the power of this approach.
 This corresponds to the lowest angular momentum in each $LS$ $(l's')$ coupling in Table \ref{Tableq1}, focusing only on the $f_0(500)/f_0(980)$ contributions.
 For the $Z_c(3900)$ contribution, we have employed the constant-width approximation, with resonance parameters fixed according to the PDG \cite{ParticleDataGroup:2022pth}.
+In the $S$-wave approximation, transverse and longitudinal polarizations of $Z_c$ contribute equally, i.e., there is only one unknown helicity coupling for the $\gamma^* \to Z_c\pi$ process and one for the $Z_c \to J/\psi\pi$ processes.
 As a result, only a few parameters are involved in the fit\footnote{For $e^+ e^-$ CM energies $q = 4.23, 4.26$ GeV, $Z_{cs}(4000)$ \cite{BESIII:2020qkh} does not appear as a peak in the $K^+K^-$ mass distribution and is therefore not taken into account.}: the product of $LS$ $(l's')$ couplings $\alpha^{\gamma^* \to Z_c\pi}_{01} \cdot \alpha^{Z_c \to J/\psi\pi}_{01}$, which characterize the $Z^{\pm}_c(3900)$ contributions (owing to Eq. (\ref{eq:crossing_relations})), and the subtraction polynomial needed for the $f_0(500)/f_0(980)$ contributions in Eqs. (\ref{eq:FSI_pipi_2}) and (\ref{eq:FSI_KK}).
 As shown in Fig. \ref{fig_1}, these minimal considerations are sufficient to provide a reasonable description of the invariant mass distribution data.
 In the future, we plan to apply this approach to the analysis of the full BESIII data samples (including the full Dalitz plot) at various $e^+e^-$ center-of-mass energies.
 For such an analysis, it will be necessary to include $f_2(1270)$ and D-wave contributions.